YuriyNasretdinov/chukcha/README.md

 1. Compute code coverage.
 1. Write replication tests
 1. Rotate chunks not only based on the size but also based on time passed, to allow chunks downloaded from other servers to be forcefully finalised upon failure.
+1. Replicate the acknowledge chunks query
+1. Make simple client to be replication-aware